 Arcus senilis: A sign of high cholesterol?

 Arcus senilis is common in older adults.
 It's caused by fat (lipid) deposits deep in the edge of the cornea.
-It isn't related to high cholesterol, however.
 Arcus senilis doesn't affect vision, nor does it require treatment.

-An arc or ring around the iris sometimes occurs in younger people who have severe cases of high cholesterol and high triglycerides passed down through families (familial hyperlipidemia).
-In people with familial hyperlipidemia, this typically occurs before age 45.
+When arcus senilis occurs in older adults, it isn't related to high cholesterol.
+However, an arc or ring around the iris sometimes occurs in younger people who have severe cases of high cholesterol and high triglycerides passed down through families (familial hyperlipidemia).
+In people with familial hyperlipidemia, this arc or ring typically occurs before age 45 and is associated with an increased risk of heart disease.